- We register and regulate key groups of social service workers.

 - statistics and data on the make up of social service workforce in Scotland, for example age, gender, service provision across public, private and voluntary sectors

-- the challenges facing social services staff in providing compassionate care, love and kindness, a family setting
+- the challenges facing social service staff in providing compassionate care, love and kindness, a family setting

 - careers in social services and the challenges of recruitment and retention